|Program Director:||Eladio DeLeon, Jr., DMD, MS

 The Advanced Education Program in Orthodontics provides a comprehensive course of study in clinical and didactic orthodontics.
 In addition, a publishable paper on an approved orthodontic subject must be completed.
 Successful completion of the curriculum fulfills all the educational requirements for eligibility for the examination by the American Board of Orthodontics.

 There is no tuition associated with the certificate program in orthodontics.
-If the resident is enrolled in the Master of Science in Oral Biology degree program, he must pay tuition for courses taken through the College of Graduate Studies.
+If the resident is enrolled in the Master of Science in Oral Biology degree program, he must pay tuition for courses taken through the Graduate School.
 References should be made to the current Augusta University Catalog for specific information regarding Graduate School tuition and fees.

 All supplies and equipment associated with the clinical program are provided by the institution.